monarch-initiative/scigraph-docker/README.md

-# SciGraph-docker-monarch-data
+# scigraph-docker
-Build scigraph Docker image with the monarch configs.
+Build scigraph docker image with the monarch configs.
 Uses master HEAD from the SciGraph github repo.

-Need to have docker installed in order to run the build.

 **Generate the monarch config files locally:**